 The Community Safety Partnership co-ordinates a number of activities designed to improve community safety in East Ayrshire.

 This is an experiential learning event that takes place annually at Dean Castle Country Park.
-The event - supported by Strathclyde Police, Strathclyde Fire and Rescue, East Ayrshire Council, Stagecoach and Visions Leisure Centre, Cumnock - is attended by primary six pupils from all East Ayrshire schools.
+The event, supported by East Ayrshire Council, Police Scotland, Scottish Fire and Rescue, Stagecoach and Visions Leisure Centre, Cumnock and is attended by primary six pupils from all East Ayrshire schools.
 There are a number of scenarios that deal with everyday issues facing young people today, such as:

 - safety on the internet